 when they are of no use, you do the same as charitable persons do with their old clothes.
 You give them to the poor.
 Those [human] rights that appear to be useless in their place are sent abroad, along with medicine and clothes, to people deprived of medicine, clothes, and rights.
 It is in this way, as the result of this process, that the Rights of Man become the rights of those who have no rights, the rights of bare human beings subjected to inhuman repression and inhuman conditions of existence.
 They become humanitarian rights, the rights of those who cannot enact them, the victims of the absolute denial of right.
 For all this, they are not void.
 Political names and political places never become merely void.
 The void is filled by somebody or something else. /.../ if those who suffer inhuman repression are unable to enact Human Rights that are their last recourse, then somebody else has to inherit their rights in order to enact them in their place.
 This is what is called the "right to humanitarian interference" - a right that some nations assume to the supposed benefit of victimized populations, and very often against the advice of the humanitarian organizations themselves.
 The "right to humanitarian interference" might be described as a sort of "return to sender": the disused rights that had been sent to the rightless are sent back to the senders (Rancière cf. Žižek 1995a).

-The depoliticized human rights will thus ultimately hinge on ethics: “reference to the pre-political opposition of Good and Evil has to be mobilized” (Ibid).
+The depoliticized human rights will thus ultimately hinge on ethics: “reference to the pre-political opposition of Good and Evil has to be mobilized” (Žižek 1995a).

 North Korea is a patriotic place to ‘send your disused rights’ in order to re-acquire them not only as proof that we have our human rights (we are free and ethical by comparison), but to appropriate them from political adversaries through demanding action on behalf of their universality: to demand securitization and discredit or emasculate those who resist it.
 The demand that the world ‘take action!’ is an enjoyable trope of liberal-conservative indignation at the Other whose violence must not be tolerated, who must be purified not only in the name of the intolerable suffering of its victims, but to defend the civility of the ‘international community’ in general.